Big Four Bridge: Pedestrian bridge

 After unsuccessful litigation to stop the project, the Big Four Bridge was converted into a pedestrian and bicycle bridge as part of Louisville Waterfront Park and the ongoing revitalization of the Louisville riverfront.
 This conversion had been proposed and planned since the 1990s.
+Previously, the George Rogers Clark Memorial Bridge downstream, which carries U.S. Route 31 across the river, was the only bridge allowing bicyclists and pedestrians to travel between Louisville and the neighboring Indiana cities of New Albany, Clarksville, and Jeffersonville.

 In February 2013, pedestrians were allowed to access the completed bridge from the ramp on the Kentucky side.
 The Indiana ramp opened on May 20, 2014.
 Lighting along the bridge is required for safety and had been redesigned to please nearby residents.
-Originally, the lighting was to be similar to those on the Kentucky side, which has computer-controlled lights that can show various colors.
+Originally, the lighting was to be similar to that on the Kentucky side, which has computer-controlled lights that can show various colors.
 The Indiana construction also had to be cautious of historic properties.

 During Thunder Over Louisville, the Big Four Bridge sets the limit on how close private boats can get to the fireworks, which are centered three bridges away on the George Rogers Clark Memorial Bridge.

 The Waterfront Development Corporation spent $500,000 in upgrades to the Louisville Waterfront Park near the bridge, which took place from late 2015 to early 2016.
 Improvements included additional landscaping, a new path west from the ramp, and a plaza underneath the bridge.